365businessdev/docs/docs/en-us/365-business-proxy-application/get-started.md

  - An internet connection.

 <div class="alert alert-notice">
-    <i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Important note</strong>This quick guide describes the setup and commissioning of 365 business Proxy Application with the file plugin.<br/>For more information on setting up other plugins, please visit the <a href="plugins.md">documentation</a>.
+    <i class="fa-light fa-hand-point-up fa-lg"></i>
+    <strong>Good to know</strong>This quick guide describes the setup and commissioning of 365 business Proxy Application with the file plugin.<br/>For more information on setting up other plugins, please visit the <a href="plugins.md">documentation</a>.
 </div>

 <br/>